The scarcity model is perhaps the most ingenious out of the five types of customer-funded models since it allows you to earn more from selling less.

-The model is also, perhaps, the most difficult to pull off successfully.
+The model is also, perhaps, the most difficult to pull off successfully, as we’ll soon see.
 While the scarcity model can generate lots of customer cash, some have found it difficult to make scarcity profitable over the long term.

-Here, we will investigate why some companies only achieved short-term success with scarcity, and how others found innovative ways to use this customer-funding method to their advantage.
+Here, we will investigate why some companies only achieved short-term success with scarcity models, and how others found innovative ways to use this customer-funding method to their advantage.

 Creating A New Category Of Retailing